openstack/kayobe/doc/source/configuration/hosts.rst

 daemon on the host, since the ``ntp`` package is no longer available in CentOS 8.

-Kolla Ansible can deploy a chrony container, and from the Ussuri release chrony is enabled by default.
+Kolla Ansible can deploy a chrony container on overcloud hosts, and from the Ussuri release chrony is enabled by default.
+There is no support for running a chrony container on the seed or seed hypervisor hosts.

 To disable the containerised chrony daemon, set the following in ``${KAYOBE_CONFIG_PATH}/kolla.yml``: